10-panel drug test

 Written by Edmund Murphy on 24 April 2023

-Medically reviewed by Dr. Jenni Jacobsen on 24 April 2023
+Medically reviewed by Dr. Jennie Stanford on 28 November 2024

-A 10-panel drug test is another common method of drug testing used in multiple settings to screen for drug abuse.
-The 10-panel test screens for the same drugs as a 5-panel test as well as five more to give a more rigorous drug screening.
+A 10-panel drug test is one of the most common methods of drug testing, and is used in multiple settings to screen for drug abuse.
+The 10-panel test screens for the same drugs as a 5-panel drug test plus five more, giving it a more rigorous drug assessmnet.

 When is a 10-panel drug test used?

-A 10-panel drug test is most frequently used by employers to test for drug use in employees and prospective candidates.
+A 10-panel drug test is most frequently used by employers to test for drug use in employees and prospective candidates for employment.
 Scenarios where employers may use a 10-panel drug test include:

-• Pre-employment: Some employers will ask prospective applicants to test for drug abuse, often after a provisional offer of employment has been given.
+• Pre-employment: Some employers will ask prospective applicants to test for drug use, often after a provisional offer of employment has been given.

 • Suspicion of drug use: Employers may ask employees to take a drug test if they show symptoms of drug abuse.

-• Post-accident: A drug test may be required after a workplace accident to determine whether substances were involved, though it cannot definitively prove it.
+• Post-accident: A drug test may be required after a workplace accident to determine whether substances were involved, though it may definitively prove it or exclude it, based on the timing and detection windows.

 • Random/Periodic screening: Some employers will use random or scheduled drug tests to monitor drug use.
 This will often be clearly outlined in their drug policy guidance.